 \section{Conclusion}

-Recently presented DRAM-based in-situ accelerators can perform only simple logic operations because an efficient way to accelerate MAC operations suitable to DRAM technology has not been presented so far.
-Also, the energy efficiency and throughput of those previous works are limited because of low array utilization.
-To resolve this issue, MAC-DO performs analog multi-bit precision multiply-accumulate operations directly using the 1T1C DRAM array and can achieve 100\% array utilization by exploiting a very compact, charge-steering based analog multiplication mechanism.
-MAC-DO's core MAC operation happens inside each 2T2C MAC-DO cell and does not involve complex digital circuits so it is well suited to DRAM technologies.
-The output stationary data flow allows easy task mapping on the MAC-DO array and efficient data reuse for all types of data, leading to the improvement of throughput and energy efficiency for most convolution layers.
-Thanks to the high array utilization, MAC-DO shows $>$ 2.55$\times$ higher computational density than previous DRAM-based in-situ accelerators and $>$ 29.7$\times$ energy efficiency and $>$9.7$\times$ over all compared accelerators.
+To overcome challenges of previous DRAM-based in-situ accelerators, this paper presents MAC-DO that performs analog multi-bit precision MAC operations directly using the 1T1C DRAM array and can achieve 100\% array utilization.
+The MAC operation happens inside each 2T2C MAC-DO cell and does not involve complex digital circuits, so it is well suited to DRAM technologies.
+The output stationary data flow allows efficient data reuse for all types of data.
+With the benefits, MAC-DO shows $>$2.55$\times$ computational density and $>$29.7$\times$ energy efficiency over all compared accelerators.